Osgood-Schlatter disease

 Osgood-Schlatter disease affects the upper part of your shin bone (tibia) due to the overuse of the quadricep muscles (located on the front of your thigh).

-In adolescents, the tibia is still growing.
-Overuse of the quadricep muscles can cause stress on the attachment of the patellar (kneecap) ligament to the upper part of the growing tibia.
-The growing tibia is not strong enough to withstand the stress on it, therefore, causing redness and pain just below your kneecap.
+During adolescence, the tibia is still growing.
+Overuse of the quadricep muscles can put stress on the tendon that attaches the patella (kneecap) to the upper part of the growing tibia.
+This causes irritation of the soft growth area where they connect, and leads to pain just below the kneecap.

-In some cases, the ligament may pull a small flake of bone off the tibia and cause a callus (healing bone) to form, which may cause a hard bony bump.
+Sometimes the tendon can pull a small flake of bone off the tibia and cause a callus (healing bone) to form.
+This can cause a hard bony bump.

-You are at a higher risk of getting Osgood-Schlatter disease if you are:
+You're at greater risk of getting Osgood-Schlatter disease if you're:

 • a boy